ddvk/remarkable-hacks/README.md

 ## Quick Doc
 - bookmark pages by clicking the upper right (or left for lefthanders) corner
-- long press on a bookmark or upper left/right corner to edit it
+- long press on a bookmark or upper left/right corner (touch not pen) to edit it
 - some menus to toggle swipes and bookmarks are in the "Share Menu" (rectangle with an arrow pointing out)
 - there is an exit button in the "Document Menu" (bottommost)
 - left & right button simultaneously to toggle zen mode